 Why We Should Care

-A few years ago at a university attended by a colleague's son, a prankster forged e-mail to a professor as if it came from the
+A few years ago at a university attended by a colleague's son, a prankster forged e-mail to a professor as if it came from the chancellor of the school, firing the professor.
+The unfortunate victim should have known better, but he did believe it.
+Does anyone think that this is an isolated case?
+People "believe" what computers tell them.

 Just as a common, strong and stable currency is required for commerce, a common, strong and safe e-mail is required for e-business.
 Also, safe and trustable e-mail is needed because people think that e-mail already is safe (from tampering and eavesdropping) and able to be trusted.
 Because of this, all sorts of personal, private, or company confidential data are exchanged by e-mail, putting at risk reputations, fortunes and livelihoods.